Engin-Boot/capture-behavior-of-a-visit-counter-nayanamangalpalli/needs-facilities.md

 # Visit-counter for a Facilities Manager

-Scenario: Report visitor trends during a week of operation
+## Scenario: Report visitor trends during a week of operation

-Given a system consists of sensor that counts number of visitors and backend server
+Given a system working 24/7 and consists of sensor and server
+And: sensor collects number of visitors
+And: server increments,stores visit count and generate report

-When a sensor counts number of visitors
+When a sensor collects number of visitors entered in hospital

 Then server provides a report of number of patients visiting hospital\
 on hourly and daily basis.\
-(Patients mostly come at evening or saturday,sunday)
+(Patients mostly come at evening or weekends)

-Scenario: Alert when seating capacity is full
+## Scenario: Alert when seating capacity is full

 Given a limited number of seats are available\
-And: system consists of sensor which counts empty seats and backend server
+And: system consists of sensor which counts empty seats and server\
+that sends alerts to manager

 When only two empty seats are remaining.